KCGallagher/GLE_Surfaces/README.md

 PIGLE - Particles Interacting in Generalized Langevin Equation simulator
 Release: 1.0rc1 (a - alpha , b - beta, rc - release candidate)
-Please cite PIGLE software using doi:// xxxx

 PIGLE simulator solves the Generalized Langevin Equation for interacting particles, in a 4D potential energy surface.
 The potential has up to 3 spatial dimensions, and a rigid-body like rotation.
 Particles doesn't neceseraly share the same properties (such as mass or friction).

-When the third spatial dimension ('z') is enabled, the user can choose either constant pressure (where desorbing particles re-appear at the system), or in simple mode where desorbing particles are being frozen for later filtration.
-However, currently there is not much physical use for that feature, and it might be removed in future releases.
-Following the calculation of the particles trajectories, each particle (center of mass) can be replaced with a configuration of particles, for example an eight memeber ring of equally contributing scattering centers.
-Such an approach allows the calculations of the intermediate scattering function with a less simplified representation of the molecular form factor, and also allows to visualize rotations.
+Here, I consider specifically the motion line-shape in the intermediate scattering function, particularly in the ballistic region (i.e. over timescales shorter than the friction timescale), is considered for the Li/ Cu (111) system.

 ####################
-# Getting started: #
+# Basic Usage: #
 ####################

 Installation:
 -------------
 - Install Matlab (tested with 2017b).
-If working under Linux, make sure to obtain a supported version of a supported comipiler.
 - Edit prep_environment.m

 Execution of jobs:
 ------------------
 - Create a potential of your choise and save it as 'mat' file, or create a function which generates the potential.
-  One can use the functions and scripts in the subfolder generatePES.
+  One can use the functions and scripts in the subfolder generatePES - I have configured a potential for the Copper (111) surface.
 - Configure the parameters in m-files under the subfolder UI.
 - Run 'run_pigle.m'